thnikk/unified-2022/readme.md

 - Support input methods:
     - [x] direct
     - [ ] matrix
+        - This will probably be done later when I make a real matrix model for real (like a 3x3.)
     - [x] touch
 - [x] Generally reduce size and increase efficiency.
 - [x] Switch to patched version of HID Project library for NKRO support (enabling the 7K for use with this code.)